maheboobbaig/Common-Drain-Amplifier-Design-Flow/README.md

 **2. Symbol Creation**

 The symbol creation for the Common Drain (Source Follower) Amplifier involves designing a graphical representation that simplifies the integration of the amplifier into larger circuit diagrams.
-Here’s how you can explain this process:
 The symbol creation for the common drain amplifier involves designing a graphical representation of the circuit for use in schematic diagrams.
 The symbol includes:

 Pin Configuration: Clearly labeled pins for input, output, VDD, VSS, and VBIAS.